wnanbei/direwolf/about.md

 author_profile: true
 ---

-## Introduction

 As described in the title, direwolf is a library written in Golang and is dedicated to the convenient and easy to use HTTP client.

 When i first learned about Golang, i was surprised by its powerful Goroutine and complete support for network programming.But i also found that Golang does not have a relatively complete library similar to Requests in Python.
 The native `net/http` is pretty good, but it is always need many annoying steps to set a simple configuration while send a request.

 In the third-part libraries, it seems that most people are more concerned about performance than ease of use, such as very powerful library `fasthttp`.

 But i think that ease of use is also important.
-Sometimes we may not need such strong performance, this is my original intention to develop direwolf.
+This is my original intention to develop direwolf.

 正如标题所描述的那样，direwolf 是一个使用 Golang 编写的，致力于简单易用的 HTTP 客户端。